phoenix-rtos/phoenix-rtos-doc/coding/index.md

 ## Source files

+### PS-CODE-REC-009

 Separate source files should be created for each operating system module.

+### PS-CODE-REC-010

-Source files are grouped in directories which names correspond to the names of subsystems.
+Source files should be grouped in directories whose names correspond to the names of subsystems.

-## Functions
+## Functions and modules

+### PS-CODE-REC-011

-Functions should be short and not too complex in terms of logic.
+Functions should be short and not too complex in terms of logic - not shorter than 10 and not longer than 200 lines of code.

+### PS-CODE-REC-012

 The function should do one thing only.

+### PS-CODE-REC-013

-Functions should be separated with two newline characters.
+Functions should be separated with two `newline` characters.

-## Function names

-Function names should be created according to the following schema `[_]<subsystem>_<functionality>` where `<subsystem>` is the name of subsystem or file to which function belongs and `<functionality>` is the brief sentence explaining the implemented functionality.
-The subsystem name should be a one word without the underline characters.
-The functionality could be expressed using many words but without the underlines.
-In such case camelCase should be used.

-For example function for kernel space memory allocation could be named `vm_kmalloc()`.
-Function for creating a new thread could be named `proc_threadCreate()`.

-The underline character at the start of the function name means that function is not synchronized and its usage by two parallel threads demands the external synchronization.
-Good example of such function is the internal function for adding the node to the red-black tree or the internal function for adding the item to the list.

-Functions used internally in C file should be declared as static.
+### PS-CODE-REC-014

+Function names should be created according to the following schema `[_]<subsystem>_<functionality>` where:

+- `<subsystem>`is the name of subsystem or file in which function belongs
+- `<functionality>` is a brief sentence explaining the implemented functionality.

+### PS-CODE-REC-015

 Functions used only inside the selected subsystem could be named with the name of the module instead of the name of subsystem.

+### PS-CODE-REC-016

+The subsystem name should be a one word.

+### PS-CODE-REC-017

+The subsystem name should not contain the `underscore` characters.

+### PS-CODE-REC-018

+The subsystem name should be written in camelCase format if more the one word is used.

+#### Example

+The function for kernel space memory allocation could be named `vm_kmalloc()`.
+The function for creating a new thread could be named `proc_threadCreate()`.

+#### Note

+An underscore character at the start of the function name indicates that the function is not synchronized, and its usage by two parallel threads requires external synchronization.
+A good example of such function is the internal function for adding a node to a red-black tree or the internal function for adding an item to a list.

+### PS-CODE-REC-019

+Functions, which are used only internally in the file, where they are defined should be declared as `static`.

+### PS-CODE-REC-020

-Functions exported outside the subsystem must be named with subsystem name only.
+Functions exported outside the subsystem should be named with subsystem name only.

+### PS-CODE-REC-021

-All external (i.e. non-static) symbols (including functions) of a library must be prefixed with a library name.
+All external (i.e. non-static) symbols (including functions) of a library should be prefixed with a library name.

+#### Example

-For example, lets say we have library `libfoo` and it's function called `init`.
+Let's say we have library `libfoo` and it's function called `init`.
 This function must be prefixed with either `foo` or `libfoo` - prefix has to be unique and be consistent within the library:

 ```c